 The Library Services also provide a range of electronic online databases, electronic journals and web resources covering most of the major subject disciplines.
 Such resources include British Education Index, BookFind & Web of Science.
 There are also newspaper archives and business & Management resources.

 A vast array of IT facilities is available to students and staff within the school.
 Flexible open access computer clusters and learning suites are available, with school specific software.
+Personalized web portals are setup to cater for individual needs, allowing access to school web learning materials.
+Seminar and training rooms are provided with interactive IT equipment, to aid teaching and learning.
+Wireless network connectivity allows personal IT equipment to access network resources.
 Local printing and scanning facilities are also available.
-Seminar and training rooms are provided with interactive IT equipment, to aid teaching and learning.
-Wireless network connectivity located throughout, allowing personal IT equipment to access network resources.
-Personalized web portals are setup to cater for individual needs, allowing access to school web learning materials.
-IT support is provided by the IT team situated within the school.

 WebCT and e-learning